HKU-Smart-Mobility-Lab/map-boardcast/README.md

 - Note that the default port is set as 3001, which can be altered in .env
 - Should there be any problems, delete `package-lock.json`, and re-install

+### Replace Mapbox token

+You should include your Mapbox token in `.env` file

+To obtain a token, you can find more information in the [Mapbox official documentation](https://docs.mapbox.com/help/getting-started/access-tokens/).
+The service is free for use on a personal scale.

 ### How to add your own data